deploywhisper/.github/profile/README.md

   - Ollama for fully local mode
   - or OpenAI / Anthropic / Gemini / OpenRouter / Groq / xAI credentials via environment variables

+Tier-1 providers use direct adapters:

+- OpenAI via the official `openai` SDK
+- Anthropic via the official `anthropic` SDK
+- Gemini via the official `google-genai` SDK
+- Ollama via the local HTTP adapter

+OpenRouter, Groq, and xAI remain on the compatibility path through one explicit OpenAI-compatible adapter.
 For local-only narrative generation, Ollama is the intended path.

+Provider settings and health surfaces also expose explicit capability metadata for structured output, local-only mode, remote MCP, local MCP, and tool approval.
+These MCP-related flags are planning metadata only for now; DeployWhisper does not execute MCP tools in the current narrative flow.

 ## Quick Start